project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

 ### pre-processing data

-First, import the required libraries.
-Use `tidyverse` as the core package and add more packages along the way as needed, but it's very unlikely for daily data analyses.
+First step was to import the required libraries.
+I used `tidyverse` as the core package and added more packages along the way as needed, but it'd very unlikely for daily data analyses.
 I chose to suppress the [diagnostic messages](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/message), hence the `suppressPackageStartupMessages()`.
 Loading the library without the suppression, `library(tidyverse)`, works as well.

 ```r
 suppressPackageStartupMessages(library(tidyverse))
 ```

-Next, import the CSV file using `read.csv()`.
+Next step was to import the CSV file using `read.csv()`.
 After every import, **always** check if the file is imported correctly (i.e. no parsing error, correct column name(s), correct data type(s), each variable has its own column, each observation has its own cell).

 There was a parsing error in the `desc` variable when importing and saving the file into the `dataset` variable; 40 rows had characters in them though `desc` was specified as _numeric_.
 Further description to an error while reading a file can be checked using `problems()`.
 To fix the error, I utilized the `colClasses()` parameter by defining `desc` column as _character_.
 It wouldn't have any significant effect to how I'd process the data seeing that the _numeric_ values were only zeroes.
 It'd also be logical to change the column's data type since "desc" is short for "description". `read_csv()` doesn't have `colClasses()` parameter though I'd imagine it'd load this large dataset faster.